retorquere/zotero-better-bibtex/docs/customized-exports.md

   \addbibresource[location=remote]{http://localhost:23119/better-bibtex/collection?/0/8CV58ZVD.biblatex}.
 For Zotero
   standalone this is enabled by default; for Zotero embedded, this enables the embedded webserver.
 * Add other custom BibLaTeX fields
-* Scan your AUX files to get a list of references specifically for your article (and incidentally list missing references) by importing it.

 BBT http export uses the general Zotero HTTP facility; please note that disabling this will disable ALL HTTP facilities in Zotero -- including the non-Firefox plugins provided by Zotero.